-One commonly advanced theory of underinsurance is that homeowners fail to update their coverage A over time to account for inflation or improvements to their homes (Biswas, Biswas, and Zink, 2023).
-Under a "failure to update" mechanism, policies may have accurate coverage limits when they are first written, but become increasingly underinsured over time.
-Under this mechanism, we would expect policies that were originated longer ago to be more underinsured.
+One commonly advanced theory of underinsurance is that homeowners fail to update their coverage A over time to account for inflation or improvements to their homes.
+Under a "failure to update" mechanism, policies may have accurate coverage limits when they are first written but become increasingly underinsured over time.
+Thus, we would expect policies originated longer ago to be more underinsured.
 A unique feature of our data is that we observe policy coverage A limits from when policies were first written in addition to as of the last renewal date before the fire.11